noxxxxxious/cientos/docs/guide/abstractions/environment.md

 ![Environment](/cientos/environment.png)

-Is a component abstraction that automatically sets up a global cubemap, which affects the default `scene.environment`, and optionally `scene.background`,
+This is a component abstraction that automatically sets up a global cubemap, which affects the default `scene.environment`, and optionally `scene.background`.

 It uses the composable [useEnvironment](/guide/abstractions/use-environment) under the hood to load the cubemap.